ThalVal/text-edittor/README.md

 ## Description

-Build a simple text editor that runs in the browser or installed as a Progressive Web App.
+A simple text editor that runs in browser or installed as a Progressive Web Application.

 ### User Story